 Honors Students Travel

 During spring break, Saunders College Honors Students travel to select cities to learn about careers and engage with alumni.
-Check out a few recent trips below, or view the Saunders Global Blog to hear more about these trips directly from the students.
+Check out a summary of places we have been below, or view the Saunders Global Blog to hear more about these trips directly from the students.

 Spring 2017 Trip to Seattle